nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a player.
 2. MyGM displays details about the player.
 Use case ends.

 **Extensions**

 * 1a.
 MyGM detects an error in the entered command.
   * 1a1.
-MyGM displays the error message
+MyGM displays the error message.
   Use case ends.

 * 1b.
 MyGM cannot find the player.
   * 1b1.
 MyGM displays failure.
   Use case ends.

 **Use case: UC02 - Create a new Lineup**